 There was a time when it seemed like Marvel could do no wrong.
 Every new installment in the MCU earned rave reviews, smashed box office records and caused intense fanboy debate about its placing in the Marvel movie ranking.
 And yet lately it feels like the MCU’s shine is starting to wear off, at least a little bit.

 Thor: Love and Thunder is the latest MCU film to earn pretty average reviews.
-It currently sits at 68% on Rotten Tomatoes (opens in new tab), which certainly isn’t disastrous, but it’s a far cry from the days when every Marvel movie seemed to score 85% or above.
+It currently sits at 68% on Rotten Tomatoes, which certainly isn’t disastrous, but it’s a far cry from the days when every Marvel movie seemed to score 85% or above.
+You see for yourself when Thor: Love and Thunder hits Disney Plus in September.

 While Marvel Studios is clearly hitting a few bumps right now, it would ridiculous to suggest the MCU is failing.
 That’s why the word floundering feels far more appropriate to describe the current state of the interconnected comic book franchise.
 The MCU still has its moments, but the Marvel Studios title card at the beginning of a movie (or TV show) is no longer the guarantee of quality it once was.